-This effect may not before have received due attention in generality (we will discuss it further in [GSS25b]), but it is apparent in the more well-studied special case of T-duality, where "doubled spacetime" (e.g. [HLZ13]) globally has the structure of a torus-bundle (the "correspondence space" in topological T-duality, cf. e.g. [Wa24, §1]).
+This effect may not before have received due attention in generality but it is apparent in the more well-studied special case of T-duality, where "doubled spacetime" (e.g. [HLZ13]) globally has the structure of a torus-bundle (the "correspondence space" in topological T-duality, cf. e.g. [Wa24, §1]).